It's 2016 So Everyone Thinks The Queen Is Dead And A Media Blackout Is Covering It Up

 In the German tradition, presents are opened on Christmas Eve before a candlelit banquet.

-Both the Queen and Duke of Edinburgh had heavy colds and decided not to travel to Sandringham on Wednesday, Buckingham Palace said.
+Both the Queen and Duke of Edinburgh had heavy colds and decided not to travel to Sandringham on Wednesday.